tamaskenez/somenewlanguage/doc/design-ideas.md

     | Error _
         panic!("Problem opening the file: {:?}", f); // f is Error here
     // f is File here

+### Logical and physical types

+Most function care only about the semantics of the data, even an integer can be stored in very different formats.
+Typeclasses are a way to handle this.
+Most of the types in the program should be semantical types (= typeclasses?) with a compiler tracking the possible physical implementations of each variable.

 ### Co/go-routines